Skip to content

 Script File Naming:

-Script files should follow the naming pattern *_scripts.json:
+Script files should follow the naming pattern *.json and be placed in the directory specified by SCRIPTS_DIRECTORY (default: data/scripts):

 Notes: